moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/use_cases/index.md

     ![image.png](/learn/operator_learn_track/access_control/use_cases/image (4).png)

 2. The Consumer Role Dialog Box appears.
-In this dialog, you navigate to the Grants section and click on the Grant Use-Case button.
+In this dialog, you navigate to the Grants section and click on the Grant Use-case button.
 In the search box, you enter the newly created Use-case `read lens and contracts`, and click the Grant button.
 This grants all users in the Consumer Role the ability to read the Lens or semantic model as defined in the Use-case.

     ![image.png](/learn/operator_learn_track/access_control/use_cases/image (5).png)